PatrickLang/KubernetesForWindowsTutorial/README.md

 > After connecting, there are some important steps to get your KUBECONFIG.
 Keep reading on that repo to make sure you don't miss anything.

-If you missed the session at Kubecon but want to build a similar lab for your team, check out the [LabVM](https://github.com/PatrickLang/KubernetesForWindowsTutorial/tree/master/LabVm) folder here for info on how they were set up.
+If you missed the session at Kubecon but want to build a similar lab for your team, check out these folders:
+- [ClusterSetup](./ClusterSetup/Worklog.md) - how I set up my Kubernetes v1.13 cluster
+- [LabVm](./LabVm/Worklog.md) - how I set up the Lab VMs using Azure Labs

 ## Tutorial 1 - Lift & Shift